 We suggest changing your passwords every 90 days.
 We know it’s frustrating because we’re also champions of the “Forgot Password?” button, but you’ll thank us later.

-3. Creating Nonsense Phrases
+3. Creating Nonsense Phrases in Passwords

 Have some fun with your passwords!
 Use a combination of lowercase and uppercase letters, numbers, and symbols to create phrases that only make sense to you.
 Remember to make the phrase hard to figure out, but easy to remember.